 During the year, all three LPCs in Surrey and Sussex committed their support to the work of the Kent, Surrey, Sussex Academic Health Science Network (KSS AHSN) in co-ordinating a new Transfer of Care Around Medicines (TCAM) pathway across Surrey and Sussex.
 The AHSN has invested over £150,000 in-kind implementation support.
 This will see PharmOutcomes being introduced to send electronic hospital discharge information to community pharmacies.
 The local TCAM pathway is critical to being able to deliver the new Discharge Medicines Service, a new essential service being added to the Community Pharmacy Contractual Framework later in 2020-21.
-East Sussex Healthcare NHS Trust were the first to pilot TCAM in April 2019, followed by three more Surrey-based trusts - Ashford and St Peter's Hospital, Surrey; Surrey and Borders Partnership; and Royal Surrey.
+During 2019-20, much of our focus was on developing the technology and pathways with East Sussex Healthcare NHS Trust.
+They were the first to pilot TCAM in April 2019, followed by three more Surrey-based trusts - Ashford and St Peter's Hospital, Surrey; Surrey and Borders Partnership; and Royal Surrey.
 Together, along with the successful partnerships formed with over 300 pharmacies, they have used the TCAM system to support over 800 patients across Surrey and Sussex during Q1 - Q4, 2019-20, with referrals still building up.